Flexible Moral Hazard Problems with Adverse Selection: Optimal Menus

-Theorem \ref{OM-pp3} demonstrates that, given an optimal menu $(a^{*},m^{*},R^{*},\mu^{*})$, if there is $K_0'(\alpha_0^{*}) = K_1'(\alpha_1^{*})$, then we can extend the ranges of both contracts in the menu to full without affecting the feasibility and optimality of the menu.
-Note that, within the extension, those contracts would become identical.
-Hence, in this case, the principal's maximum profit can be achieved by a menu that only contains a single contract with a full range.
-On the other hand, if there is $K_0'(\alpha_0^{*}) > K_1'(\alpha_1^{*})$, then it is not possible to extend both contract ranges to full while still maintaining the feasibility of the menu.
-Either the type-0 contract has a strictly right-truncated maximal range, or the type-1 contract has a strictly left-truncated maximal range.
-Including any output outside of the maximal range into the contract range would lead to the infeasibility of the menu.
+The sufficiency part of Theorem \ref{OM-pp3} is straightforward, since the IC constraints are automatically satisfied when only a single contract is offered.
+To establish the necessity part, we demonstrate that implementing $(\mu_0^{*},\mu_1^{*})$ with two full-range contracts is impossible whenever $K_0'(\alpha_0^{*}) > K_1'(\alpha_1^{*})$.
+The reasoning parallels that of Corollary \ref{IMP-co1}: to implement $(\mu_0^{*},\mu_1^{*})$ in this case, the principal must offer the type-1 agent a strictly higher-powered contract.
+Because the type-1 agent benefits more from such a contract than the type-0 agent, implementation without restricting the contract ranges is infeasible.

-Theorem \ref{OM-pp3} also sheds light on the form of contract ranges that possibly appear at the optimal menu.
-It is possible that the optimal menu only consists of a single contract with full range.
-This is the case when there exists an optimal menu $(a^{*},m^{*},R^{*},\mu^{*})$ such that $K_0'(\alpha_0^{*}) = K_1'(\alpha_1^{*})$.
-According to Theorem \ref{OM-pp3}, the menu $(\alpha^{*},m^{*},R_F,\mu^{*})$ is also optimal and consists of a single full-range contract.
-However, it is not possible to have two full-range contracts with different powers in the optimal menu.
-To see it, if such an optimal menu $(\alpha^{*},m^{*},R_F,\mu^{*})$ exists, according to Theorem \ref{OM-pp3}, it can not be feasible, which leads to a contradiction.
+Theorem \ref{OM-pp3} shows that, for an optimal menu $(a^{*},m^{*},R^{*},\mu^{*})$, if $K_0'(\alpha_0^{*}) = K_1'(\alpha_1^{*})$, then both contract ranges can be extended to full without affecting feasibility or optimality.
+In this case, the extended contracts coincide, and the principal's maximum profit can be achieved by a menu that only contains a single full-range contract.
+By contrast, if $K_0'(\alpha_0^{*}) > K_1'(\alpha_1^{*})$, then extending both contracts to full ranges is infeasible.
+One contract range must remain truncated: either the type-0 contract has a strictly right-truncated maximal range, or the type-1 contract has a strictly left-truncated maximal range.
+Any inclusion of outputs outside the maximal range renders the menu infeasible.

-In our model, the principal is able to use two tools to design contracts.
-The first is the power of a contract, which measures the contract's steepness and determines what level of aggregate effort would be exerted by the agent.
-The second is the range of a contract, which specifies the set of outputs the agent is willing to produce and restricts how this aggregate effort would be exerted.
-Theorem \ref{OM-pp3} implies that if the first tool is employed at the optimal menu, the second one must be utilized as well.
+In our model, the principal has two instruments for designing contracts.
+The first is the power of a contract, which measures the contract's steepness and determines the agent's aggregate effort level.
+The second is the range of a contract, which specifies the set of outputs the agent is willing to produce and restricts how the aggregate effort is allocated.
+Theorem \ref{OM-pp3} shows that, in any optimal menu, if the principal uses the first instrument to create differences in contract powers, then the second instrument must also be employed to assist screening.